 The Appearing Items

-At a restaurant you’ll eventually receive your bill and you’ll have the total amount you spent on it.
-On occasion, you might notice an item which you never ordered.
+At a restaurant you’ll eventually receive your bill and it will have the total amount you spent on it.
+Occasionally, you might notice an item which you never ordered.
 It came completely out of nowhere.
 This is an attempt at a scam.
-The waiter will add an extra item to the bill and pocket the extra amount he’s added.
+The waiter will add an extra item to the bill and pocket the amount he’s added.
 This is one of the most common tourist traps in Costa Rica.

 You should carefully scrutinise the bill and raise an issue with it if there’s something you never ordered.
 Most restaurants will back down straight away because they know what they’re doing.
 If they don’t, threaten to call the police.
 Make sure you follow through on this threat.
 If you’ve done no wrong they’ll sort it out and deal with the restaurant owner in private.